ipozdnyakov/hcal_rmt_2.0/README.txt

 		HCALMONITORING/RDMScript/                    \
 		CMSSW807patch2_STABLE/src/RecoHcal/	     \

-	ANALYZER  is  a  set  of  "scripts"  for   CINT   ROOT interpretator.
-All *.C filese are "script"  files  and should be run from lxplus with root in batch mode  (to have acces to /afs/cern.ch/work/k/kodolova/public/   \
+	ANALYZER  is  a  set  of  C++  functions  called  from the main().
+Output monitor.exe produced  by  maker_gcc should  be  run  from  lxplus  - to  have   acces   to /afs/cern.ch/work/k/kodolova/public/RDMweb/histos/
-		      RDMweb/histos/)
-	> root -l -b

 2.1 INPUT DATA FOR PRODUCER